 Families should consider the ergonomic impact of different size devices both for use and transport.
 The additional personal uses outside of school should also be considered.
 Tablet devices have limitations in the software that may be available compared to traditional laptop devices.

-The purchase of 3G/4G mobile data enabled devices is not recommended as this could expose students to Cyber-Safety risks while at school.
+The purchase of 3G/4G mobile data enabled devices is not recommended as per the Brauer College Mobile Phone Policy

 Note: Any Android, Windows RT and Linux devices are currently not 100% compatible with Education Department systems and should not be used as the primary 1:1 device for student.